karthiksripal/Cheyyar/README.md

 ## Introduction

 Hello, Thank you for stopping by and landing here in this webpage.
-Here I aspire to collect important details for the people living in cheyyar, a one stop collection of all the day to day things one might turn to internet to look up to know a bit more about Cheyyar.
+Here I aspire to collect important details FOR the people living in cheyyar, a one stop collection of all the day to day things one might turn to internet to look up to know a bit more about Cheyyar.

 I aspire to keep this collection a simple, easy to look up, quickly accessible and profit and promotion free for the benefit of all of us from cheyyar.
 Less focus on the design and graphic and more focus on the content is the idea.